Mila Kunis Recalls Her ''Absurd'' RV Honeymoon With Ashton Kutcher

 It all started when Kunis bought Kutcher an RV for his birthday.
 Excited by the gift, Kutcher determined the two should spend their honeymoon on an RV adventure.
 However, they wouldn't be the only ones on this romantic getaway.
 The couple also brought their baby daughter, Wyatt, and invited Kutcher's parents to join them for a trip up the California coast.

 While Kunis said the newlyweds stayed in their "little tin can," her in-laws stayed in what her husband deemed the "Taj Mahal of RVs."
-What happened next, she said, could only be compared to the series of mishaps portrayed in the National Lampoon movies.
+What happened next, she said, can only be likened to the series of mishaps portrayed in the National Lampoon movies.

 "We almost died on the side of the road when Apple Maps took us on a road—it wasn't a road," Kunish told host Jimmy Fallon.
 "It was a fireroad on the side of a mountain.
 We all had to jump out of the vehicle and walk for like three miles while my father-in-law drove the van and Ashton, like, navigated him over gigantic boulders because there had just been a massive flood."